ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 >> Read: Are Cash App Flips Real?
 Cash App Flip Scam – How to Avoid Them?

-They in return ask for the recipient to share the initial service fee with them for providing them this so-called double money service.
+They in return ask for the recipient to share the initial service fee with them for providing them with this so-called double money service.

 Once you pay them, they disappear with your money.